 I ordered pizza for dinner, and while I was eating, reworked my plan for the next few days.
-Instead of doing a resupply here, I'll be using the rest of the food I have and getting food and snacks as I go through town, so I can keep my pack weight down and not have to do a full resupply until I reach North Adams.
+Instead of doing a resupply here, I'll be using the rest of the food I have and getting food and snacks as I go through the towns ahead (Dalton and Cheshire), so I can keep my pack weight down and not have to do a full resupply until I reach North Adams, the last trail town in Massachusetts.
 That day's going to wind up being a short day, and I'm still a bit unclear what I'm going to do that day after resupplying.
 I've got a few days to figure that out, though.

 Tomorrow: tenting at the "Cookie Lady"'s farm.